We’re excited you’re checking out one of our services this Sunday! When you come, here’s what to expect:

 At the end of the service, we have a time where you can make a decision for Jesus.
 We encourage those making decisions to go through one of two doors: on the right or left side of stage.

 Anyone making a decision will make their way to the children’s building gymnasium where ministers are available.
 Chairs are spread out to accommodate over 100 decisions per service.

 We won’t do any group baptisms unless members of the same family.

 We are available to do private baptism times for anyone more comfortable with that.

-There are currently no on campus children’s, youth, college, men’s, women’s or any other ministry, including Sunday studies.
+There are currently no on campus college, men’s or women’s ministries, including Sunday studies.
 You can check back here for updates on this.

 There are no UNlimited services on campus at this time.